ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 See, the whole point of ABI breaks is they can happen without the frontend or the linker complaining.
 It's not just about headers and source files.
 We have an new entirely source of problems, and they're called Libraries.
 As shown, C does not mangle its identifiers.
 What you call it in the source code is more or less what you get in the assembly, modulo any implementation-specific shenanigans you get into.
 This means that when it comes to sharing libraries, everybody has to agree and shake hands on exactly the symbols that are in said library.

 This is never more clear than on \*nix distributions.
-Only a handful of people stand between each distribution and it's horrible collapse.
+Only a handful of people stand between each distribution and its horrible collapse.
 The only reason many of these systems continue to work is because we take these tiny handful of people and put them under computational constraints that'd make Digital Atlas not only shrug, but yeet the sky and heavens into the void.
 See, these people - the Packagers, Release Managers, and Maintainers for anyone's given choice of system configuration — have the enviable job of making sure your dynamic libraries match up with the expectations the entire system has for them.
 Upgraded dynamic libraries pushed to your favorite places — like the `apt` repositories, the `yum` repositories, or the Pacman locations — need to maintain backwards compatibility.
 Every single package on the system has to use the agreed upon libc, not at the source level,

 but at the *binary* level.